 As influenza is a virus, antibiotics don’t have any effect.
 The best way to care for your child is to:

-Make sure your child’s improving each day, and if they aren’t or they’re not feeling better after a week, check in with Dr. Labovitz again.
+Make sure your child’s improving each day, and if they aren’t or they’re not feeling better after a week, check in with Dr. Marak again.

 The best action you can take for your child’s health is to get a flu shot each year, so if you want to find out more about immunization, call Ross Bridge Medical Center Pediatrics today, or book an appointment online.